Changissnz/selfinterest/README.md

 self-contained entity does not help the process of understanding.
 At the end of every session of study, the fifties-fifties remain.
-It would serve both the egotist and the supposedly selfless well to laugh at this truth, to think how vain for effort of thought to come to no seemingly applicable purpose, ephemeral and fleeting so as to preserve the incapabilities and thus makes those that endeavor upon studies to be as self-contained before as after.
+It would serve both the egotist and the supposedly selfless well to laugh at this truth, to think how vain for effort of thought to come to no seemingly applicable purpose, ephemeral and fleeting so as to preserve the incapabilities and thus, makes those that endeavor upon studies to be as self-contained after as before.
 In the context of computing, the biggest sub-field that employs deception is digital cryptography.
 The strength of digital cryptography is, in part, due to the lack of relevance of the energy consumption used to encrypt the original into the outward representation, so long as the encryption process is executed to completion given the energy at disposal; the secret is produced.
 And